Auld Alliance: Birth of the Auld Alliance

-Following the dynastic turmoil caused by the death of Scotland's seven-year-old queen-designate, Margaret, the Maid of Norway in 1290, Edward I of England took the opportunity to extend his authority over Scotland.
+Following dynastic turmoil in Scotland caused by the death of seven-year-old queen-designate, Margaret, the Maid of Norway in 1290, Edward I of England took the opportunity to extend his authority over Scotland.
 In response, the Council of Twelve, which had taken over the government of Scotland temporarily, sought to find allies abroad.
 Alliance with France was a logical fit, as Philip IV declared England's possession of Gascony forfeit in 1294, bringing France and England close to war.
 In October 1295, a Scottish embassy to France agreed to the Treaty of Paris, which was signed on 23 October.

 As with all subsequent renewals of what became the Auld Alliance, the treaty favoured France.
 The French were required to do no more than continue their struggle against the English in Gascony.
 The cost of any war between Scotland and England was to be borne entirely by the Scots.
-Nevertheless, Scotland, as remote and impoverished as it was, was now aligned to a major European power.
+Nevertheless, Scotland, as remote and impoverished as it was, was now allied to a major European power.
 Even if they were more symbolic than actual, the benefits of the alliance mattered greatly to Scotland.

 In the short term, however, the treaty proved to be no protection against Edward, whose swift and devastating invasion of Scotland in 1296 all but eradicated its independence.
 Furthermore, the cessation of hostilities between England and France in 1299, followed by the treaty of "perpetual peace and friendship," allowed Edward to devote all of his attention and forces to attacking the Scots.
 In the end, Scotland owed its eventual survival to the military acumen and inspiration of Robert the Bruce and the mistakes of Edward II, rather than to its bond with France.
 In 1326, Robert the Bruce sent Thomas Randolph, 1st Earl of Moray to negotiate renewal of the alliance with the Treaty of Corbeil.
 The motive for this renewal was precautionary: neither realm seemed to have much to fear from England at the time.